-Silver Lake is a largely gay and hilly neighborhood (one of its nicknames is “The Swish Alps”) in Los Angeles’s Mideast Side.
-To vote for more Los Angeles neighborhoods to be featured in a future post, click here.
-To vote for LA County communities, click here.
-To vote for Orange County neighborhoods, vote here.
+Silver Lake is a largely gay and hilly neighborhood (one of its nicknames is “The Swish Alps”) in the city’s Mideast Los Angeles (MELA) region.

 EARLY HISTORY & THE RESERVOIR

-The area that is now Silver Lake was once populated by the ancestors of the Chumash, who arrived around 13,000 years ago.
-The Tongva arrived from the Sonoran Desert to the east some 3,500 years ago.
-In 1542, whilst exploring on behalf of Spain, Juan Rodríguez Cabrillo claimed all of California for the Empire after having set foot in San Diego Bay, Santa Catalina Island, San Pedro Bay, Santa Monica Bay, and a few other coastal points.
+The area that is now Los Angeles was historically populated by the ancestors of the Chumash, who arrived in the region at least 13,000 years ago.
+Much later, some 3,500 years ago, the Tongva arrived from the Sonoran Desert to the east.
+In 1542, whilst exploring on behalf of Spain, Juan Rodríguez Cabrillo claimed all of California for the Spanish Empire after having set foot on San Diego Bay, Santa Catalina Island, San Pedro Bay, Santa Monica Bay, and a few other coastal points.
 Nevertheless, more than two centuries passed before Spain moved to protect their till-then mostly nominal possessions from the possible encroachment from the English and Russians.

 Setting the stage for conquest part to secure California, in 1769 Spain sent explorer Gaspar de Portolà de Rovira on an overland exhibition of what’s now California.
-In 1777 a plan was put into place to establish civic pueblos to support the newly established military presidios.
-In 1781, El Pueblo de Nuestra Señora de Los Angeles de Porciuncula (Los Angeles) was founded near the banks of the Los Angeles River.
-Los Angeles was granted four square leagues of territory, the northern border of which corresponded closely to what’s now Fountain Avenue and the western ran along what’s now Hoover Street.
+In 1777, a plan was put into place to establish civic pueblos to support the newly established military presidios.
+In 1781, El Pueblo de Nuestra Señora la Reina de los Ángeles del Río de Porciúncula (Los Angeles) was founded near the banks of the Los Angeles River and the Tongva village of Yaangna.
+Los Angeles was granted four square leagues of territory, the northern border of which corresponded closely to what’s now Fountain Avenue, and the western ran along what’s now Hoover Street.

 In 1906, the neighborhood’s two reservoirs were named the Ivanhoe Reservoir and the Silver Lake Reservoir, the latter after LA DWP commissioner Herman Silver.